breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 I've heard everything from curiosity to outright scorn when people learn my background.

 I'm writing for the curious, to share how I changed from one career to a very different one.
-I'm also writing for those who might be considering a similar jump.
-Hopefully my story can shed some light on the road ahead.
+I'm also writing for those who are considering a similar jump.
+Hopefully my story sheds some light on the road ahead.

 #### English Major